Destiner/compound-governance-dashboard/README.md

 An app to keep track of Compound governance process, currently for Ropsten.

 1. System parameters: govern-able parameters for each of the contract.
-2. Changelog: list of proposals, with their statuses and proposed changes.
+2. Proposals: list of proposals, with their statuses and proposed changes.
+3. Accounts: list of accounts, with their token balance and vote weight.

-Fetches data from the blockchain.
+Fetches data from the blockchain (params and proposals) and Compound API (accounts).

 ## TODO

-- [ ] voters page (balances + delegations)
+- [x] voters page (balances + delegations)
 - [ ] filter by proposal status (e.g. show only executed)
 - [ ] port to mainnet
-- [ ] use Compound Governance API to fetch account + proposal metadata
+- [ ] use Compound Governance API to fetch proposal metadata